 Yelkouan shearwater, Yellow-legged gull, and Sandwich tern.
 For the Migralion project in

-2021 and 2022, 51 Scopoli’s shearwaters, 39 Yelkouan shearwaters, and 22 Sandwich terns were equipped with GPS at their nesting colonies on Riou Island near Marseille, in Port-Cros, and at the Etang de Thau near Montpellier, respectively, all located in the South of France.
-Additionally, 106 Yellow-legged gulls were equipped with GPS in 2021 in the Natural Park of Camargue.
+2021 and 2022, 51 Scopoli’s shearwaters, 39 Yelkouan shearwaters, and 22 Sandwich terns were equipped with GPS at their nesting colonies in the South of France; on Riou Island near Marseille, in Port-Cros, and at the Etang de Thau near Montpellier, respectively.
+Additionally, 106 Yellow-legged gulls were equipped with GPS in 2021 within the Natural Park of Camargue.

 We sampled recorded locations within the study area, and retained one location per hour to avoid spatial autocorrelation between successive points.
 These sampled locations were then assigned to two seasons, based on periods defined by count data.